justcleantech/justclean-android-core/README.md

 Welcome to Justclean android core module.

-How to Implement the module in your project:\n
+How to Implement the module in your project:
 1- clone the module repo. in the same root level directory of your app project.
 2- in setting.gradle add the following lines: include ':justclean-core'